Jonathan Anderson (American football)

-Jonathan Anderson (born October 27, 1991) is a former American football linebacker.
+Jonathan Anderson (born October 27, 1991) is an American former professional football linebacker.
 He was signed by the Chicago Bears as an undrafted free agent in 2015.
 He played college football at TCU.

 Professional career

 Chicago Bears

 On May 3, 2015, Anderson signed with the Chicago Bears as an undrafted free agent.
 On September 5, Anderson was waived but resigned to the practice squad three days later on September 8.
 He was promoted to the active roster on October 14.
 Anderson recorded his first career interception against the Detroit Lions on October 18, 2015.
 Anderson recorded his first career forced fumble against the Tampa Bay Buccaneers on December 27, 2015.
 At the end of the 2015 season, Anderson recorded 36 tackles, 2 passes defensed, and 1 interception.
 He and Harold Jones-Quartey became the first pair of undrafted rookies to record interceptions in the same season in Bears history.

-Anderson was released by the Bears on September 27, 2016 and was signed to the practice squad the next day.
+Anderson was released by the Bears on September 27, 2016, and was signed to the practice squad the next day.
 He was promoted back to the active roster on November 23.

 On September 2, 2017, Anderson was waived by the Bears and was signed to the practice squad the next day.
 He was promoted to the active roster on September 12.
-He was waived by the Bears on October 26, 2017 and was re-signed to the practice squad.
+He was waived by the Bears on October 26, 2017, and was re-signed to the practice squad.
 He was promoted back to the active roster on November 11, 2017.
-He was waived on December 9, 2017 and re-signed back to the practice squad.
+He was waived on December 9, 2017, and re-signed back to the practice squad.
 He was promoted back to the active roster on December 20, 2017.
 He played in 12 games in 2017, recording ten tackles.

 On September 1, 2018, Anderson was waived by the Bears.
 He later landed on the team's injured reserve list, but he was waived on September 24, 2018.